 - Related workflows using these nodes are listed here

 Pharmacelera is a trusted KNIME technology partner.
 PharmScreen nodes enable KNIME users to find more chemical diversity in your virtual screening campaigns.
-Try out Pharmacelera’s KNIME nodes on the KNIME Hub, and request a demo via this form.
+Try out Pharmacelera’s KNIME nodes on the KNIME Hub, and request a demo via the form on the Pharmacelera website.

 Pharmacelera helps biotech and pharmaceutical companies improve the productivity of their R&D process with the use of advanced computational tools based on quantum mechanics algorithms and artificial intelligence.